neo-technology/neobench/README.md

 The language is based on the language used by [pgbench](https://www.postgresql.org/docs/10/pgbench.html).

-A script defines a database transaction to be executed.
+A script file defines a database transaction.
 It contains one or more cypher queries, and can optionally contain "meta-commands".
 Meta-commands start with a colon and end at the newline.
 Cypher statements can span multiple lines, and end with a semi-colon.